yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/distributed-tracing/newrelic.md

 }
 ```

-`options` are settings that are used to initialise the Zipkin client.
+In the `options` setting you can set the initialisation of the *Zipkin* client.

 # Sample configuration